SooryaN/social-browsing/README.md

-  We will need to make this secure later, because the html we're storing is directly dumped onto the receiver's browser, including the <script> tags.
+  We will need to make this secure later, because the html we're storing is directly dumped onto the receiver's browser, including the &lt;script&rt; tags.
 This might have security issues, though I haven'thought through it yet.

 ---